Recite me link

 • Provide dementia champions on all wards.

 • Provide activities such as books and puzzles for our dementia patients on our wards to assist with cognitive stimulation.
-New for 2022 – creative therapies.

 Patient support volunteers

-This role is varied and can include reading, playing games, doing puzzles, listening to music, help with feeding, going for walks, right through to a good old chat and a cup of tea together.
+This role can include reading, playing games, doing puzzles, listening to music, help with feeding, going for walks, right through to a good old chat and a cup of tea together.
 This time with patients helps to increase and maintain social interaction, and assists in maintaining cognitive ability during their hospital stay.

-Patient Support volunteers work along side the ward staff to help patients and their families.
+Patient support volunteers work along side the ward staff to help patients and their families.

 If you are interested in dementia care and support, contact Anne-Marie Stevens-Swain on 01622 224719 or email annemarie.stevens-swain@nhs.net